 - Moving away alone or moving away with a friend or family member

 In general, the more psychologically disconnected one feels from home, the more intense and the longer the duration of homesickness.

-Gruijters also found the likelihood of experiencing homesickness increases a person has no friends or not trusted individuals at their new location and the length of stay increases.
+Gruijters also found the likelihood of experiencing homesickness increases if a person has no friends or not trusted individuals at their new location.

 Experience and Expectations

 Though research has not tackled this area of homesickness, I think it’s important to acknowledge how previous experience of moving away from home can impact a person’s expectations, and as a result, impact homesickness.

 It’s intuitive to think that the more experience one has in moving away from home, the more equipped they are at dealing with homesickness.
 From my experience working with clients, this can be true, but not always the case.
 In fact, the belief of “I’ve been through it before so this transition will be easier” can be a setup for a letdown.